 All parts of this initiative have origins documented in recent unit plan initiatives.
 They are based on long recognized needs and, where possible, build upon previous work funded last year.
-Of funded work, part H is the less urgent but next logical step in Astronomy after the urgent need to revise the telecourse after the publisher changed the video materials and to produce labs after the lack of labs proved to be a problem.
+Of funded work, part H is the less urgent but next logical step in Astronomy after the urgent need to revise the tele-course after the publisher changed the video materials and to produce labs after the lack of labs proved to be a problem.

 Part E is the next step, still urgent, that in part builds upon the Curriculum Development grant used for training in the PASCO equipment in the physics room 145 (40 hours) and for identifying and organizing the building of physics demonstration materials (30 hours).
 In room 145 with the PASCO equipment, new labs and lab activities will be written based on the basis of the knowledge gained about the PASCO hardware and software.
-Demonstration equipment, which to be effective, needs to be driven by well-founded pedagogical understanding, will be built as part of E. This will build upon the work involving demonstration equipment in the CD grant of last year.
+Demonstration equipment, which to be effective, needs to be driven by well-founded pedagogical understanding, will be built as part of E. This will build upon the work involving demonstration equipment in the CD grant of two years ago.
+It also builds upon the Carl Perkins curriculum development grant to enhance curriculum implementation in the PH 101,2 in room 119, supporting the Energy Management program.

 Parts A and B are extremely urgent tasks that require funding, given the workload demands on the Physics faculty.
-C and D have not been funded in the past due, we understand, to a perception that the requests are outside the scope of what is funded by the Tech Fee.
+C and D have not been funded in the past due, we understand, to a diversion of funds to pay salaries as well as a mistaken perception that the requests are outside the scope of what is funded by the Tech Fee.
 We have made efforts to clarify that the request is not for physical objects being investigated but for the electronic interface that mediates between the lab element of study and output students make analytical sense of.
-Part F would bring us to a minimum level of lab equipment in our physics classes in three rooms.
+Parts C and D would bring us to a minimum level of lab equipment fundable through the Tech Fee in our physics classes in three rooms.
 Part G is, in part, an overlap of an earlier grant through OISS and the Division to allow a new adjunct faculty member to prepare to teach the Electrical Fundamentals course, given that previous curriculum work had not been created in a sustainable form.
 This work, however, was not organized to involve a permanent faculty member or to be sustainable, and thus in the following year when a new adjunct faculty member taught the course much had to be started from scratch, still without a full strategic look at the course.
-This year the same adjunct member will repeat the course so this element of the Physics initiative is less urgent but still very important.
+This year, as last, the same adjunct member will repeat the course so this element of the Physics initiative is less urgent but still very important.